awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 # Upgrading the PostgreSQL DB Engine<a name="USER_UpgradeDBInstance.PostgreSQL"></a>

-When Amazon Relational Database Service \(Amazon RDS\) supports a new version of a database engine, you can upgrade your DB instances to the new version\.
+When Amazon RDS supports a new version of a database engine, you can upgrade your DB instances to the new version\.
 There are two kinds of upgrades: major version upgrades and minor version upgrades\.

 Amazon RDS supports major and minor version upgrades for PostgreSQL DB instances\.

 Major version upgrades can contain database changes that are not backward\-compatible with existing applications\.
-As a result, Amazon Relational Database Service \(Amazon RDS\) doesn't apply major version upgrades automatically; you must manually modify your DB instance\.
+As a result, Amazon RDS doesn't apply major version upgrades automatically; you must manually modify your DB instance\.
 You can initiate a major version upgrade manually by modifying your instance\.
 However, there are recommended steps to follow when performing a major version upgrade\.
 For details, see [Major Version Upgrades](#USER_UpgradeDBInstance.PostgreSQL.MajorVersion)\.

 You can initiate a minor version upgrade manually by modifying your instance, or select the **Auto Minor Version Upgrade** option when creating or modifying a DB instance to have your instance automatically upgraded once the new version is tested and approved by Amazon RDS\.